HomeAftercare

 Protect it during sleep

-Use a travel pillow with a centre hole for ear and face piercings, so the jewelry doesn't press against anything.
-Or sleep on the opposite side.
-Pressure during sleep is one of the most consistent causes of irritation bumps.
+Use a travel pillow with a centre hole for ear and face piercings or sleep on the opposite side.
+Pressure is one of the most common causes of cartilage bumps and slow healing.

 4